sandibi13/zenodnf/README.md

-# Zeno
+# ZenoDNF

-Zeno is a fast, modern package manager built on `libdnf`, offering speed and aesthetic improvements over `dnf`.
+ZenoDNF is a fast, modern package manager built on `libdnf`, offering speed and aesthetic improvements over `dnf`.
 It provides a streamlined, user-friendly command-line interface for software installation, removal, updates, and more.

 _Please note that this project relies on `libdnf`, which is currently being rewritten and rapidly developed.
 As a result, certain functionality may or may not work as expected due to `libdnf`'s instability._